rberger/amplify-rental-reagent-app/README.md

 # Amplify Rental Reagent App

+**NOTE: This had been superceded by https://github.com/rberger/amplifystudio-cljs-tutorial**

-_NOTE: THIS IS STILL UNDERCONSTRUCTION AND THESE INSTRUCTIONS ARE NOT UP TO DATE_ 12/23/2021
+_NOTE: \_THIS IS STILL UNDERCONSTRUCTION AND THESE INSTRUCTIONS ARE NOT UP TO DATE_ 12/23/2021\_

 Implements the AWS Tutorial [Build a Vacation Rental Site with Amplify Studio](https://welearncode.com/studio-vacation-site/) but instead of being Javascript based, uses Clojurescript for the project implementation.
 It does incorporate the Javascript output of Amplify Studio but all code to use it is in Clojurescript.